policies

 - Coaches should take the time to instruct and guide players in their responsibility to their team-mates, coaches, parents, school work and health.
 Coaches and athletes should refrain from negative comments about opponents or officials at all times.

-- The ability to participate in the game of AAA hockey is made possible by the hard work and dedication of the Pee Wee AAA League in New Brunswick.
+- The ability to participate in the game of AAA hockey is made possible by the hard work and dedication of the Elite Development Commission.
 The hockey players accept that this is an opportunity, not a right.

 - Hockey players should always conduct themselves so as to maintain the highest principles, integrity, and dignity of their team in particular and the Game in general.

 - Hockey players should always adhere to the spirit and letter of the playing rules established by Hockey Canada and HNB.
-Hockey players should always adhere to the spirit and letter of all rules - on and off the ice -established by HNB, the West Kent District and the community at large.
+Hockey players should always adhere to the spirit and letter of all rules - on and off the ice -established by HNB, the EDZA East and the community at large.

 - Hockey players accept the authority of all game officials.
 At no time is it appropriate to demonstrably question the decisions and actions of game officials, particularly on-ice officials.